tbruyelle/json-signer/README.md

 ## Keyring

-`json-signer` also uses a alternate [keyring] package that is able to read a keyring, whether the keys are amino or proto encoded (before cosmos-sdk 0.46, the keyring was amino encoded, then it has been migrated to protobuf encoding).
+`json-signer` also uses a alternate [keyring] package that is able to read a keyring, whether the keys are amino or proto encoded (before Cosmos-SDK 0.46, the keyring was amino encoded, then it has been migrated to protobuf encoding).

-And of course it doesn't automatically migrate amino encoded keys to proto keys like cosmos-sdk applications >=0.46 does.
+And of course it doesn't automatically migrate amino encoded keys to proto keys like Cosmos-SDK applications >=0.46 does.

 [guide]: https://github.com/atomone-hub/govgen-proposals/blob/main/submit-tx-securely.md
 [keyring]: https://github.com/tbruyelle/keyring-compat